Posts Tagged ‘wordpress’

 Many of you may be wondering why I’ve been so quiet over the last few weeks?
 The answer: lot’s of reasons!

-Okay, let’s start with the fact that my Wordpress blog broke.
+Okay, let’s start with the fact that my WordPress blog broke.
 That’s right, it broke after I tried using a plug-in from a 3rd party developer to backup my blog’s database.
 After I ran the backup program, I couldn’t (for the life of me) login to the admin to post anything new.
 Oh, I tried upgrading again.
 When that didn’t work, I started my online search for an answer.
 One I actually never found.

 I spoke to php/mysql guy and he wasn’t sure why I was getting “500 Internal Server Error” warning from my server.
 He suggested I simply add an asterisk after the file name of a plug-in in the plug-in folder to see if one was breaking the site.
 Sure enough, the first one I changed, “database backup,” was the culprit.
 Well, at least I thought so.
 It did allow me to finally log into the administration tool to look around and see what else was wrong.